CORE-UPM/person/README.md

 ### Step 3

-In step 3 the bare model of table Person
+In step 3 the bare model of table people
 (file model.js) is added, together with six comands for Initializing the DB (0_init.js), Creating entries (2_create.js), Reading entries